lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 From version 07 -> 08:

-* Addressed SECDIR, OPSDIR and ARTART review comments and also at least partly the HTTPDIR comments
+* Addressed HTTPDIR, SECDIR, OPSDIR and ARTART review comments

+* Aligned the terminology with https://httpwg.org/admin/editors/style-guide

 * Added normative language in Sections 3.3 and 3.7 for clarity